simulogics/airlinesim-docs/content/docs/user-interface/overview.md

 # Company Overview

-Hovering over your company's name at the top left of the screen will provide you with several options regarding your enterprise.
+Hovering over your company's name at the top left of the screen provides you with several options regarding your enterprise.

 ## Overview

-The dashboard is separated into seven parts (also called widgets) - Company, Upcoming Events, Notepad, Stock, Financial Rating, Image and Subsidiaries - and is a handy tool to look up some quick information regarding your company.
+The dashboard is separated into seven parts (also called widgets) - Company, Upcoming Events, Notepad, Stock, Financial Rating, Image and Subsidiaries - and is a handy tool to look up quick information about your company.

 ### Company

 The Company widget displays the logo (if you uploaded one) as well as the most important information about the enterprise, such as its name, code, hub, home country, airline rating, fleet size and number of employees.
-By clicking on Info Page, you'll get to your company's [Enterprise page](#enterprise).
+By clicking on Info Page, you can access your company's [Enterprise page](#enterprise).

 ### Upcoming Events